 - Serve: Plate the pancakes and serve with your desired toppings.

 If you’re not going to serve your pancakes immediately, place them on a wire rack rather than plating them.
 This keeps them from steaming on a plate and getting soggy.

 How to Store Leftover Bacon Pancakes

 Leftover bacon pancakes can be stored in an airtight container in the refrigerator for up to 3 days.
 To reheat, simply place them on a plate and microwave until heated through, or warm them up in a 325ºF oven.
 Alternatively, you can freeze the pancakes for up to 2 months.
 Thaw them overnight in the fridge before reheating.

-Bacon pancakes are delicious with a drizzle of maple syrup, but you can also serve them up with a variety of toppings.
+Just like strawberry pancakes, bacon pancakes are delicious with a drizzle of maple syrup, but you can also serve them up with a variety of toppings.
 Try topping your pancakes with bananas (Elvis style!) or slather them with peanut butter.
 Whipped honey butter is tasty too!

 Yes, it’s totally fine to cook pancakes in bacon grease.
 It adds lots of extra flavor—in fact, you may not want to make pancakes any other way once you give it a try!

 Absolutely!
 Bacon pancakes are loaded with flavor, and they’re bound to be a hit with anyone who loves that combination of sweet and savory.
 The only thing better than fluffy buttermilk pancakes are fluffy buttermilk pancakes with bacon!

 Thick-cut hickory smoked bacon is the perfect choice for bacon pancakes because it adds smoky flavor.
 That said, most any bacon you like will work—just don’t use Canadian bacon, as it’s too thick.